NishadiSS/NishadiSS/README.md

 <p align="center">
   <img width="50%" align="right"  src="https://th.bing.com/th/id/OIP.29vwXSUxlXXJkGLqP9hjXAHaGD?w=626&h=512&rs=1&pid=ImgDetMain" alt="codingGirl">
 </p>
- I'm Nishadi Sasanthika, a third-year student in computer science Specialized in Data Science at the University Of Kelaniya.
-As a computer science student, I would love to leverage my skills and knowledge to advance technology and solve practical problems.
-I'm looking for opportunities to collaborate, learn from industry professionals, or work with innovative technologies that can shape the future.
+ I'm Nishadi Sasanthika, a third-year computer science student specializing in Data Science at the University of Kelaniya.
+With a passion for leveraging technology to solve real-world problems, I am eager to explore opportunities for collaboration, learning from industry professionals, and working with innovative technologies that can drive positive change and shape the future.

 <br>🧠 I'm currently learning Data Analytics.
 <br>